-78 On the east side of the harbour is a public wharf 182 m long and 23 m wide with depths ranging from 12.5 to 7 m alongside the north side and from 1.4 to 6.3 m on the south side.
+78 On the east side of the harbour is a Public wharf 182 m long and 23 m wide.
+Refer to current chart for depth along the wharf.
 Some buildings, one of which is a warehouse, are situated near the inner end.

-79 A cathodic protection system to control corrosion is in operation at the public wharf of Natashquan.
+79 A cathodic protection system to control corrosion is in operation at the Public wharf of Natashquan.
 When berthing at this wharf, certain operational procedures must be observed to prevent damage to vessels.
 For more information, as well as directives to follow, mariners should contact the wharfinger at 418-538-0063.

 The municipality of Natashquan, with a population of 270, is located near the mouth of Petite Rivière Natashquan.
 There is a staffed community-based medical care facility, a church, a post office, a public phone, grocery and hardware stores and accommodation.
 Nutashkuan (Natashquan) Indian Reserve is located near the community of Pointe-Parent, at the mouth of Rivière Natashquan, on the north shore.
-Natashquan is the westward starting point of the provincial road system; the road system does not extend eastward.
+Kegaska is the westward starting point of the provincial road system; the road system does not extend eastward.
 There is a seasonal marine shuttle service for passengers and supplies.
 There is also an airport.

-The best anchorage is in the middle of the harbour in depths of 7 m, sand bottom, halfway between the wharf and Île aux Américains.
+81 The best anchorage is in the middle of the harbour in depths of 7.5 m, sand bottom, halfway between the wharf and Île aux Américains.

-82 A shoal, with a depth of 4.3 m, lies 91 m west of the wharf.
-Another shoal, with a depth of 1.6 m, lies 0.3 mile WSW of the wharf.
+82 A shoal, with a depth of 4.4 m, lies 91 m west of the wharf.
+Another shoal, with a depth of 1.5 m, lies 0.3 mile WSW of the wharf.

 Baie Washtawouka is 6.5 miles west of Havre de Natashquan.
 Several islets, rocks and reefs lie in the vicinity; navigation among them, even for small craft, is intricate and dangerous. Îlet Shag, a large black rock, 2.1 m high, is the outer most of this group of islets and rocks.
+The village of L'Île-Michon is located 1 mile NW of Baie Washtawouka.
+A ramp is located nearby.